New York State Law

 3. Recklessly damages property of another person in an amount

-exceeding two hundred fifty dollars.
+exceeding two hundred fifty dollars; or

 Criminal mischief in the fourth degree is a class A misdemeanor.